crnk-project/crnk-example/CONTRIBUTING.md

-Contributing to the crnk project, and to any open-source project for that matter, can be a rewarding experience both in terms of the way you can help yourself and projects you are working on, as well as the countless number of others you may help with your contribution.
+Contributing to the crnk movie, and to any open-source movie for that matter, can be a rewarding experience both in terms of the way you can help yourself and projects you are working on, as well as the countless number of others you may help with your contribution.

 Reporting Bugs & Requesting for Features
 =========================

 Before you raise a new issue you must be able to narrow it  down to a minimal test case against a clean code base that can be used for reproduction when submitting the issue.
 And, naturally, to make sure it's not an "undiscovered feature" on your side :).
-Once you have a reproducable case in a clean code base please check the list of [project issues](https://github.com/crnk-project/crnk-framework/issues).
+Once you have a reproducable case in a clean code base please check the list of [movie issues](https://github.com/crnk-movie/crnk-framework/issues).
 There may already be a discussion in progress that you can contribute to or at least follow for a resolution.
-You should also ask in [gitter](https://gitter.im/crnk-project) first.
+You should also ask in [gitter](https://gitter.im/crnk-movie) first.
 However, if you have discovered an issue then please follow these rules:

 1. Include **version of crnk** you are using
 2. Use labels to tell us in which **module** problem occurs